-Note: For details about v18’s added support for adding devices to a ControlLogix system online in remote run, please reference the following manual from Allen-Bradley (A-B:)
+Note: For details about v18’s added support for adding devices to a ControlLogix system online in remote run, please reference the following manual from Allen-Bradley:

 I hope you’ve found the above information and links about adding I/O online to a ControlLogix helpful.
-If you have a question or comment please use the “Leave a reply” form below to comment on this article.
+If you have a question or comment please click on the “post a comment or question” link below to comment on this article.

 Until next time, Peace ✌️